Steven Jack Land

-Prior to his work in the realm of academics, he was engaged in urban missions (founder: Atlanta’s Mission Possible, Inc., 1970) and his role as a civil rights community organizer (1964–1968).
+Prior to his work in academics, he was engaged in urban missions (founder: Atlanta’s Mission Possible, Inc., 1970) and his role as a civil rights community organizer (1964–1968).

 In the seminary, Land pioneered the courses on the Theology of Holiness, the Theology of Wesley, Divine Healing, Pentecostal Foundations for Theological Study and Ministry, Apologetics, and Pentecostal Spirituality-Theology.
 He is a founding editor of the international Journal of Pentecostal Theology.

 Land has served as both vice president and president of the Society for Pentecostal Studies.
 He has also been a member of the Wesleyan Theological Society, Karl Barth Society and the American Academy of Religion (Evangelical Theology/Wesleyan studies section).
 He has been a participant in formal theological dialogues with Roman Catholics (internationally), Jews and mainline Protestants (National Council of Churches USA).
 He is a Staley Foundation Distinguished Lecturer and a distinguished visiting lecturer in leadership at Regent University’s Center for Leadership Studies and the School of Divinity’s Ph.D. in renewal theology and history.

 Land's published works include Pentecostal Spirituality: A Passion for the Kingdom, Living Faith (a text on Pentecostal doctrines with Rufus Hollis Gause), Great Themes of Scripture, DO-TELL:Youth Evangelism, Reclaiming Your Testimony (with R. Lamar Vest).
-Pentecostal Spirituality has been used extensively in Pentecostal and non-Pentecostal colleges, universities and seminaries to orient students to Pentecostal faith and life.